Dima011099/DM-Office/README.md

 # DM-Office

 ## Description

-### main
+### Main Features

-Simple text editor without overloaded interface...
+DM-Office is a simple yet powerful text editor designed for users who need an efficient tool without an overloaded interface.

+1. **User-Friendly Interface**:
-1. A simple interface reminiscent of a notepad text editor, but powerful enough to edit documents, spreadsheets, and create presentations.
+   - A clean and intuitive design reminiscent of classic notepad editors, yet robust enough to handle documents, spreadsheets, and presentations.
-    - Instead of a menu, there is a simple panel for formatting text, inserting frames, shapes and pictures, as well as additional parameters.
+   - Instead of a traditional menu, it features a streamlined panel for formatting text, inserting frames, shapes, and images, along with additional parameters.
-    - Small size, no more than 200 MB
+   - The application is lightweight, with a size of no more than 200 MB.
-    - Convenient system for creating plugins
+   - It includes a convenient plugin system for extending functionality.
-    - the ability to write macros in several programming languages ​​at once
+   - Users can write macros in multiple programming languages simultaneously.
-    - beautiful minimalistic design
+   - The design is minimalistic and aesthetically pleasing.

+2. **Intuitive Usability**:
-2. An intuitive interface designed to be understood even by a child using a computer for the first time.
+   - The interface is designed to be easily understood, even by children or first-time computer users.

-3. Use of artificial intelligence technologies
+3. **Artificial Intelligence Integration**:
+   - Utilizes AI technologies to enhance user experience and functionality.

 ### Editor Features

+- **Text Formatting**: Easily format text with various styles and sizes.
+- **Image and Shape Insertion**: Insert images and shapes to enrich documents.
+- **Plugin Support**: Extend the editor's capabilities with custom plugins.
+- **Macro Support**: Automate repetitive tasks with macros written in various programming languages.

+## For Developers

+If you're interested in contributing to DM-Office, here are some guidelines:

+- **Setting Up the Development Environment**:
+  - Ensure you have the necessary dependencies installed.
+Refer to the installation guide for detailed instructions.

+- **Code Contributions**:
+  - Please follow the coding standards outlined in the project's documentation.
+  - Submit pull requests for any features or bug fixes you implement.

+- **Reporting Issues**:
+  - If you encounter any bugs or have feature requests, please open an issue in the GitHub repository.

 ## Other

+Thank you for using DM-Office!
+We hope you enjoy the simplicity and power of our text editor.